 Whether you are going on a weekend getaway, a road trip or travelling to the other side of the world, below are 15 tips to make sure your eczema doesn’t get in the way!

 It’s always a good idea to carry your EpiPen (assuming you are allergic to nuts) around with you, especially when traveling to new places.

 You never know what they mix in with their food so it’s important to communicate with your server on your dietary and allergy restrictions.

 I always have an emergency pack of antihistamines with me just in case I come into contact with something that may cause me to have a reaction.

 Also, if you start getting itchy on the airplane, your options are limited in terms of dealing with it.
 So something like Reactine or Benadryl can help until you get off the plane or make a pit stop.

 Carrying these items gives me the peace of mind in case I get a reaction.

 2. Travel-size moisturizer

-This is a must for me, wherever I go, even locally.
+This is a must for me, wherever travelling internationally and even locally.

 My skin always gets dry after a few hours, depending on the climate of the place I’m visiting.
 So whenever you are sightseeing or just exploring, carry this with you.

 My skin gets dry quickly on long airplane rides.
 I’m guessing it has to do with the cabin air pressure and the A/C constantly being blasted.